St James End, Northampton: Notable buildings

 St James today is most notable for the presence of the National Lift Tower in Weedon Road, formerly the Express Lift Tower and nicknamed the 'Northampton Lighthouse'.
 The building is a lift-testing tower built by the Express Lift Company which closed in 1990.
 The building was officially opened by Queen Elizabeth II on 12 November 1982.

-The Parish Church of St James in St James' Road was built in 1868–71 by R. Wheeler of Tonbridge, Kent, with additional work in 1900 and the tower in 1920.
+The Church of England Parish Church of St James in St James' Road was built in 1868–71 by R. Wheeler of Tonbridge, Kent, with additional work in 1900 and the tower in 1920.
 The brick is exposed inside and enriched with black bricks.

 The Doddridge Centre in St James Road was built in 1895 as the Doddridge Memorial Chapel in memory of Philip Doddridge (1702–1751), an English Nonconformist.
 It provides facilities and support to community and voluntary groups with 30 groups based in the building and another 40 using it as a meeting point for a variety of activities.

 The chapel where Doddridge served from 1729–51 is in Doddridge Street on the east side of the river.
 It dates from 1695 and is now a United Reformed Church.
 The interior has galleries, box pews and a memorial to Doddridge.

 St James is home to the Northampton Saints Rugby Football Club at Franklin's Gardens stadium on the south-west side of lower Weedon Road.
 The club was established in 1880 under the original title of Northampton St James by Rev Samuel Wathen Wigg, a clergyman and curate of St James' Church.
 The Sixfields Stadium used by Northampton Town Football Club (known as "The Cobblers") at the top end of Weedon road in the area known as Sixfields currently playing in League Division Two.
 The Sixfields area also has a large Sainsbury's supermarket, Boots, M&S Simply Food, Wickes, McDonald's, several restaurants, a multi-screen cinema, and several other retail outlets.

 The First Northampton bus service operated out of the former Northampton Transport depot on St James's Road but withdrew services on 14 September 2013.
 The depot remained in operation until 22 October 2013 to service the First Northampton operated Luton Airport Parkway railway station – Luton Airport service.
 It was then transferred to First Essex's Chelmsford depot.

 This left the large depot empty.
 It had been opened in 1904 as the main depot for electric trams and then in the 1920s for motorbuses.
 Between then and 1939 it was extended considerably, but in 2013 the last service bus left and the depot was made redundant.
 In 2014 the site was acquired for expansion by Church's Shoes which has a factory next door.
 As of November 2022 the depot site remains unused and enclosed by Church's-branded hoarding.